Communal Award

 The Communal Award was created by British Prime Minister Ramsay MacDonald on 16 August 1932.
 Also known as the MacDonald Award, it was announced after the Round Table Conference (1930–1932) and extended the separate electorate to the Depressed Classes (now known as the Scheduled Castes) and other minorities.
 The separate electorate had been introduced by the Indian Councils Act 1909 for the Muslims and extended to the Sikhs, Indian Christians, Anglo-Indians and Europeans by the Government of India Act 1919.

 The separate electorate was now available to the Muslims, Sikhs, Indian Christians, Anglo-Indians, Europeans and Depressed Classes (now known as the Scheduled Castes) etc. The principle of weightage was also applied.
 Sir Samuel Hoare asked for clarification of the ninth and last paragraph, which applied directly to the Depressed Classes.
 The award favoured the minorities over the Hindus, which caused consternation and elicited anger from Mahatma Gandhi.
-From the fastness of Yervada Jail he made contact with the Cabinet in London declaring in September 1932 an open fast until death.
+From the fastness of Yerwada Jail he made contact with the Cabinet in London declaring in September 1932 an open fast until death.

 The reason behind introduction of Communal Award was that MacDonald considered himself as 'a friend of the Indians' and thus wanted to resolve the issues in India.
 The Communal Award was announced after the failure of the Second of the Round Table Conferences (India) and attracted severe criticism from Gandhi.